 Flooring for Corridors and Clinical Rooms

 When installing flooring in a hospital corridor, the installation needs to be rapid so that there is minimal disruption to staff and patients.
-The flooring also needs to be highly durable for foot and rolling traffic.
-In addition, it is best to choose flooring that includes evidence-based design schemes that promote stress-free environments while also creating clear paths that identify care areas.
+The selected flooring product should have the feature to stand lots of foot and rolling traffic on a daily basis.
+Plus, you should opt for those products that come along with evidence-based design schemes.
+This is required to create a stress-free atmosphere and make the paths to care areas easily identifiable.

 For corridors and clinical areas, we recommend either rubber flooring or LVT.
 Both hospital flooring options are scratch-resistant and come in a variety of patterns, colors, and textures.
 LVT in particular can be created to look like natural textures, such as stone and wood, only with better durability and a more affordable price than traditional materials.